nushell-prophet/dotnu/README.md

 ### dotnu parse-docstrings

 `dotnu parse-docstrings` parses command definitions along with their docstrings from a module file and outputs a table.
+It uses regex instead of the internal parsing engine of nushell to enable `str replace` operations inside the `dotnu update-docstring-examples` that will be showecased further.

 To see it in action let's first examine an example module: